aleksey-rowan/obsidian-vim-yank-highlight/README.md

 ## Why?

-The Vim mode in CodeMirror [lacks native support for highlighting yanked text](https://github.com/replit/codemirror-vim/issues/121).
+The Vim mode in CodeMirror [lacks native support for highlighting yanked text](https://github.com/replit/codemirror-vim/issues/121) and it's unlikely to be implemented.

+There is already a [yank highlighter plugin](https://github.com/kometenstaub/obsidian-vim-yank-highlight), but it relies on monkey-patching the vimrc code which I wanted to avoid.

 ## Features